ACTL5100-T1-2022/github-showcase-page-hd-fantastic-excellence/README.md

 Use of illegal drugs of players led to banning of the team and also resulted in the team's reputation being tarnished (Reardon & Creado, 2014).

-Mitigation: First, legal advisors are brought in to guide the social behavior of the team.
+**Mitigation**: First, legal advisors are brought in to guide the social behavior of the team.
 Then, improve the rules of the game to protect the safety of the players.
 For minors, youth leagues can be formed to facilitate the display of their talents.

-Ethical risk refers to actual or potential damage to the reputation or confidence of the country team.
+**Ethical risk refers to actual or potential damage to the reputation or confidence of the country team.**

 j.
 Not having a member protection policy